Rewarding Away From Distractions

 Step 2: Reward better choices!

 Click for any attempt at looking away from the distraction, even if your dog is not directly looking up at you.
 Every decision where they are not focusing and staring at a distraction is a good decision and should be rewarded.
-If they manage to look up at you, have a celebration with more treats or a toy and dont forget to be excited about that amazing decision they made by themselves!
+If they look up at you completely, have a celebration, offer them more treats or a toy and don’t forget to be excited about that amazing decision they made by themselves!
+Dogs feed off of our energy too, so showing them that we are the life of the party and that we couldn’t be happier with our dog’s decisions will make them feel like they are on top of the world too.
+This will teach your dog that their decisions are rewarded.
+Furthermore, you can guide them towards making better choices in the future by rewarding the decisions you like.

 THIS VIDEO IS A PART OF OUR